stinkguts/rock-paper-spider/README.md

-Its rock paper and scissors woah.
+its rock paper and scissors,
+oh no a spider